gouthamreddy09/ImageVault/REPORT_SUMMARY.md

 - Full-stack showcase

 **Final Statement:**
-"PicHeaven represents a complete journey from concept to production, demonstrating full-stack development capabilities, security awareness, and user-focused design.
+"Pichaven represents a complete journey from concept to production, demonstrating full-stack development capabilities, security awareness, and user-focused design.
 It serves as a strong portfolio piece showcasing modern web development practices and problem-solving abilities."

 ---